nickscozza/Team-Soon-AI-Hackathon-Files/README.md

 Progress so far:

 As a starting point, we're using the workshop example that generates prompts which will be transformed into a set of words.
 These sets of words will be used as a prompt and passed on to an LLM.
-Through evolution & natural selection methods, the prompt the produces an output most similar to the desired output will be selected.
+Through evolution & natural selection methods, the prompt that produces an output most similar to the desired output will be selected.

 Initially, The genetic algorithm produces binary genotypes [0,1,1,0] as prompts.
 After generation, the algorithm will performing operation such as crossover and mutation to explore the space of possible prompts & experiment with combined genotypes.
 These genotypes will be converted into strings (which contains a set of words)